Minneapolis Child Custody Attorney

 Over the last twenty years, Minnesota has led the country in a process known as Social Early Neutral Evaluations (SENEs).
 An SENE is essentially a mini-custody evaluation/mediation conducted in a three- to four-hour session.
 The program has been extremely successful, and statistically, approximately 70% of custody/parenting time disputes are settled in the SENE process.
 In an SENE, the parties will agree to a panel of two evaluators, usually psychologists who conduct custody evaluations but many lawyers also serve as SENE neutrals.
 The panel is typically gender-neutral, with one male and one female evaluator.
 The parties and counsel will meet with the evaluators (today typically in a Zoom meeting), with the parties first discussing the children, their involvement in caretaking, any concerns about the other parent, and their desire for custody and parenting time.
 Absent a need for the evaluators to have other information (if allegations of mental health or chemical dependency are raised), the evaluators will then adjourn to consult for 15 to 20 minutes, and will then return and advise the parties based upon what has been presented, as to a schedule they believe will be the result were the parties to invest in a formal custody evaluation.
 The evaluators then change hats and become quasi-mediators, and try to help the parties reach an agreed-upon parenting plan.
 Once hearing from a third party what they believe will be the result of protracted litigation over custody and parenting time, as noted most cases will reach an agreement in the SENE process.

-What Happens If Spouses Cannot Agree on a Parenting Plan?
+What Happens if Spouses Can't Agree on a Parenting Plan?

 If you and your spouse cannot decide on an appropriate parenting plan, ultimately, your children's future will be determined in part by a stranger - a judge or referee making the decision of where your children will live and how much time the children will spend with their mother and how much time with their father.
 Under Minnesota Law, this decision must be made in the "best interests" of the minor children.
 The statute sets forth twelve primary factors the Court must make findings on in determining the best interest of children in determining custody and parenting time.
 Other factors may be considered if there are allegations of domestic abuse, or if one parent desires to move out of state with the child or children.
 No one factor is determinative.